 Troubleshoot: GPS Positions Are Not Accurate

-Due to the nature of GPS, there are many factors that can affect position accuracy.
+Due to the nature of GPS, there are many factors that can affect GPS position accuracy.
 This is not unique to petTracer but it is the way GPS functions in general.

 Typically, the petTracer system provides a series of GPS positions to help track your cat’s movements.
 However, depending on factors such as your cat's location, environmental conditions (e.g., wind and rain), and nearby obstacles, the actual position may be a few meters off from what is shown on the map.